What Is The Difference Between A Tow Truck & A Recovery Truck?

 Definition And Types

-With a bed that can slide back and tilt to ground level, these trucks make it easy for vehicles to be loaded onto the bed.
+- Slide and Tilt Trucks: With a bed that can slide back and tilt to ground level, these trucks make it easy for vehicles to be loaded onto the bed.

 - Heavy Recovery Vehicles: